Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Proofs

 \begin{remark} Proving that $\lim_{ \lambda \to \infty} \ell_{\CV}(\lambda \mid Y) = \infty$ and $\lambda_{\CV} < \infty$ if the data are not $m$-constant is more challenging than the same for the maximum likelihood estimate.
-This is because in the proof of \Cref{eq:mle-finite} one could exploit the recursive form~\eqref{eq:ell-representation} of the modified log-likelihood function and obtain a closed-form expression for the term where the conditional mean and variance are based on one data point.
+This is because in the proof of \Cref{eq:mle-finite} one could exploit a recursive form of the modified log-likelihood function that follows from \Cref{prop:ell-representation} and obtain a closed-form expression for the term in which the conditional mean and variance are based on one data point.
 If $n > 2$, it is more difficult to analyse any of the analogous terms in $\ell_\CV( \lambda \mid Y )$ because each of these terms is built out of conditional moments based on $n-1$ points. \end{remark}